OpenShiftDemos/openshift-ops-workshops/README.md

 oc rollout status dc/dashboard -n lab-ocp-cns
 ```

-> NOTE: In some cases you might need to do: `oc adm policy add-role-to-user admin kube:admin -n lab-ocp-cns`

 If you made changes to the container image and want to refresh your deployed Homeroom quickly, execute this: